YOU ARE PREPARED TO: 1) HELP YOUR ATTORNEY, 2)YOUR P.O. DURING YOUR PSI, AND 3)YOUR JUDGE; UNDERSTAND WHO “YOU” ARE, AND WHAT HAPPENED IN YOUR LIFE.

 - Participate In Your Defense with your Legal Team.

-- Write a well-written Personal Narrative (from the heart) and Release Plan.
+- Take the time to write a well-thought-out Personal Narrative (from the heart) and Release Plan.

 - Ensure that everything is Organized and spell-checked.

 - Ask for as many Character Reference Letters as possible, then pick the ten best.
 These letters speak to your Character from people who have known you for a long time.
-They are not letters that suggest to the Judge how to sentence you.
+They are not letters that suggest to the Judge what sentence you should have.

-- Last, give everything at one time to your attorney, in one file, so that nothing gets lost.
+- Last, give everything to your attorney in one file so that nothing gets lost.

 In addition to a 98% conviction rate, the DOJ has very deep financial pockets to prosecute, and “your case” is mainly completed.
 Preparing for your presentence interview should be the most critical thing in your life, no matter the length of your expected sentence.
 The officer conducting your interview has tremendous sway over your judge and, therefore, your sentence.